mrwhitehat3/blackhat-python-scripts/README.md

 Learning python with black hat python.
 Follow along to learn.

 # Chapter 2 Networking
 Learn how to build tcp/udp client and servers

+# Chapter 3